MicrosoftDocs/azure-docs/articles/batch/batch-account-create-portal.md

     `https://<account_name>.<region>.batch.azure.com`

+![Batch account URL in portal][account_url]

 * **Access keys**: Your applications also need an access key when working with resources in your Batch account.
 To view or regenerate your Batch account's access keys, enter `keys` in the left menu **Search** box on the Batch account blade, then select **Keys**.

     ![Batch account keys in Azure portal][account_keys]

 ## Pricing

 Batch accounts are offered only in a "Free Tier," which means that you aren't charged for the Batch account itself.
 You are charged for the underlying Azure compute resources that your Batch solutions consume, and for the resources consumed by other services when your workloads run.
 For example, you are charged for the compute nodes in your pools and for the data that you store in Azure Storage as input or output for your tasks.
-Similarly, if you use the [application packages](batch-application-packages.md) feature of Batch, you are charged for the Azure Storage resources used for storing your application package versions.
+Similarly, if you use the [application packages](batch-application-packages.md) feature of Batch, you are charged for the Azure Storage resources used for storing your application packages.
 See [Batch pricing][batch_pricing] for more information.

 ## Linked Azure Storage account